feathersjs/docs/guides/basics/starting.md

 :::
 ::::

+> __Note:__ The server will stay running until you stop it by pressing Control + C in the terminal.

 And visit [localhost:3030/messages](http://localhost:3030/messages) to see an array with the one message we created on the server.

-> __Pro Tip:__ A browser plugin like [JSON viewer for Chrome](https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh) makes it much nicer to view JSON responses in the browser.
+> __Pro Tip:__ A browser plugin like [JSON viewer for Chrome](https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh) makes it nicer to view JSON responses in the browser.

 This is the basic setup of a Feathers API server.
 The `app.use` calls probably look familiar if you have used Express before.
 The `app.configure` calls set up the Feathers transport to host the API. `app.on('connection')` and `app.publish` are used to set up event channels which send real-time events to the proper clients (everybody that is connected to our server in this case).
+You can learn more about channels after finishing this guide in the [channels API](../../api/channels.md).

 ## In the browser